raymondwcs/ibmcloud/README.md

 # Deploy to IBM Cloud
 1. Make sure you are inside the folder containing the app.
-Remove the app's dependencies.
+Remove the app's dependencies (the `node_modules` folder).
 ```
 cd ~/ibmcloud/helloworld
 rm -rf node_modules